-More detailed information about daycare and schools is available in our website at About the Crèche • European University Institute (eui.eu)

-Nurseries, Preschools, Schools • European University Institute (eui.eu).

-Potential applicants requiring information beyond that contained in these further particulars are welcome to contact the Head of Department, Prof. Andrea Ichino (e-mail: Andrea.Ichino@eui.eu).
+More detailed information about day care and schools is available in our website at About the Crèche • European University Institute (eui.eu) Nurseries, Preschools, Schools • European University Institute (eui.eu).
+Potential applicants requiring information beyond that contained in these further particulars are welcome to contact the Head of Department, Prof. Alexander Monge-Naranjo (Alexander.Monge-Naranjo@eui.eu).